ldpercy/year-clock/task/themes as classes.md

 ### Base classes are always loaded
 This keeps things simple to begin with - in effect we have something like this most of the time:
-* 1 abstract base theme class (interface for theme)
+* 1 abstract base theme class (class Theme)
-* 1 concrete base theme class (Common)
+* 1 concrete base theme class (class Common extends Theme)
-* Any number of actual theme classes inheriting from Common
+* Any number of actual theme classes inheriting from Common (class ThemeName extends Common)

 At the very least the abstract base class will be part of the core scripts.
-In two minds at this point about whether the 'common' class belongs there as well.
+In two minds at this point about whether the 'Common' class belongs there as well.

 ### Theme classes can probably be loaded at page load or dynamically as requested
 It won't matter too much either way I don't think.

 ...
 So that's probably enough to start on *something*.
-It won't be great, but better to start somewhere...
+It won't be great, but better to start somewhere.